popstarfreas/TradingSystem/README.md

 # TradingSystem
-Issues/Suggestions/Documents on the Trading System
+This repo is specifically for Issues/Suggestions/Documents on the Trading System and not any code.